 A very helpful tool to help you choose the right pet for you and your particular needs and circumstances is Pedigree's Breed Match Tool, which takes you through a series of questions covering all the key issues and comes up with a selection that meets the criteria you specified.

-Questions that need to be addressed when selecting a Dog include:
+What you need to consider when selecting a Dog :

 1. How big or small would you like your dog to be?

 What space do you have, especially if the Dog is being left there for the working day.

 2. What energy level do you want your dog to have?

 How active a lifestyle do you have?
 While most people think they want an energetic dog, think twice, a dog in constant movement may be irritating to you.

 On the other hand a low energy dog maybe discouraging to young kids or people who want a running companion.
 It should be noted that even low energy breeds will be energetic as puppies.
 There is no such thing as a low energy puppy.
 People wanting a low energy dog from the beginning should consider a more mature dog.

 3. What level of exercise can you provide your dog?

 Level of exercise is a combination of a dogs level of energy and size.
 For example, the greyhound is athletic; but its requirements can be met with short running bursts.
 On the other hand. the miniature pinscher is small but energetic and can get a lot of exercise indoors.
 Every dog, even those with low exercise requirements, needs some daily physical activity.